 Baltimore Brachial Plexus Lawyer

-Infants are extremely vulnerable and one of the most common injuries sustained they can sustain at birth is a brachial plexus injury.
-In the most severe cases, a brachial plexus injury results in permanent paralysis of the arm--making it one of the most catastrophic birth injuries.
-If your child has suffered a brachial plexus injury and you fear it is because of the negligence of a medical professional, look no further than Brown & Barron, LLC.
-Our Baltimore brachial plexus lawyers will treat your case with the urgency, compassion, and dedication it requires.
+Babies are extremely vulnerable, and one of the most common injuries they can sustain at birth is a brachial plexus injury.
+In the most severe cases, a brachial plexus injury results in permanent paralysis of the arm, making it one of the most potentially catastrophic birth injuries.
+If your child has suffered a brachial plexus injury and you fear it’s because of the negligence of a medical professional, contact our law firm.
+One of our Baltimore brachial plexus lawyers will treat your case with the urgency, compassion, and dedication it requires.

-Primarily affecting the baby’s nerves in his or her shoulder, arm, wrist, hand, fingers and spine, this injury occurs when these vital nerves are stretched, compressed, or torn from their roots.
-Victims of a brachial plexus injury will encounter a lifetime of physical and emotional challenges and difficulties, including a number of repair surgeries and associated hospitalizations, as well as lengthy rehabilitation efforts involving various treatments and therapies.
+Primarily affecting a baby’s nerves in his or her shoulder, arm, wrist, hand, fingers, and spine, this injury occurs when these vital nerves are stretched, compressed, or torn from their roots.
+Victims of a brachial plexus injury will encounter a lifetime of physical and emotional challenges, including several repair surgeries and associated hospitalizations, as well as lengthy rehabilitation efforts involving various treatments and therapies.

 There are three different types of brachial plexus injuries:

-- Stretch (Neuropraxia): With this type of brachial plexus injury, the nerve is mildly stretched and has a good chance of healing on its own or with the aid of simple, nonsurgical treatment methods.
+- Stretches (Neuropraxia): With this type of brachial plexus injury, the nerve is mildly stretched and has a good chance of healing on its own or with simple, nonsurgical treatments.

-- Rupture: This brachial plexus injury occurs when the nerve is forcefully stretched, causing it to partially tear and completely separate.
-These types of injuries can sometimes be repaired with surgery.
+- Ruptures: This brachial plexus injury occurs when the nerve is forcefully stretched, causing it to partially tear and separate.
+Ruptures can sometimes be repaired with surgery.

-- Avulsion: This is more severe form of brachial plexus injury, where the nerve root has been torn out of spinal cord.
+- Avulsions: This is a more severe form of brachial plexus injury in which the nerve root has been torn out of the spinal cord.
 Because of the severe damage, this type of injury may not be repairable with surgery.

 Why Do Brachial Plexus Injuries Happen?

-Brachial plexus injuries are complicated to treat and generally occur due to negligence, excessive force, or carelessness during the labor and delivery process.
-Brachial plexus injuries may also be due to a lack of fetal monitoring during the course of labor and delivery, as well as the improper use of forceps or a vacuum.
+Brachial plexus injuries are complicated to treat and generally occur due to a medical professional’s negligence or excessive force during the labor and delivery process.
+Brachial plexus injuries can also be due to a lack of fetal monitoring during labor and delivery or the improper use of forceps or a vacuum.

 Doctors should be aware of common brachial plexus risk factors, including:

-- Shoulder dystocia: Where the baby's shoulder becomes stuck or restricted by the mother's pelvis.
+- Shoulder dystocia, a condition in which the baby’s shoulder becomes stuck or restricted by the mother’s pelvis

 - Gestational diabetes